-Lewy Body Dementia Athens GA
+Lewy Body Dementia in Athens GA

 Lewy Body Dementia Care

-Each individual’s journey with dementia is unique.
+Haven Memory Care is a private pay memory care community.
+We understand that each individual’s journey with dementia is unique.
 Among the various types of dementia, Lewy Body Dementia presents its distinct challenges and intricacies.
 LBD, a complex condition affecting thinking, behavior, mood, and physical abilities, requires specialized care and a deep understanding of the symptoms and progressions of the disease

 See The Difference

 At Haven Memory Care, we pride ourselves on our comprehensive and compassionate approach to Lewy Body Dementia care.
 Our expertly trained team is knowledgeable about the specific issues related to LBD, from fluctuating cognition and visual hallucinations to motor control problems and sleep disorders.
 We are committed to providing a nurturing environment tailored to address these unique needs, ensuring our residents with LBD feel understood, cared for, and safe.
 Contact us today to discover how we can help your loved one experience an improved quality of life at one of our care centers.